GSaiki26/poliwarden/README.md

 ```
 > [!TIP]
 > If the `bearer` is not defined, the identity'll be created without a bearer.
 The bearer can be updated later using the `PUT /identities/:id` endpoint.

+### Policies 🫸
+When the application first starts, it creates the basic policies for the `master` credentials.
+The master identity is the one which initially can manage the policies and identities.
+The master credentials are defined in the [environment variables](#environment-variables-).

+The policies can be managed using the following endpoints:
+- `GET /policies`: Returns all the policies.
+- `GET /policies/:id`: Returns the policy with the given ID.
+- `POST /policies`: Creates a new policy.
+- `PUT /policies/:id`: Updates the policy with the given ID.
+- `DELETE /policies/:id`: Deletes the policy with the given ID.

+As you should imagine, the `master` can access all the endpoints BECAUSE the initial policies are created for the master credentials.
+If someone else wants to access these endpoints, policies needs to be created for the wanted identity.

 ### Giving Access 🔒